german-kcj/javascript_with_p5js/variables/group-work-during-class.md

 ---
-description: Activities created in class and submitted by the group
+description: Activities created in class and submitted by the group CAT
 ---

 # Group Work During Class